deschler/django-modeltranslation/docs/modeltranslation/usage.rst

 fields would be the *default translation fields*.

-Rules for translated field access
+Rules for Translated Field Access
 ---------------------------------

 So now when it comes to setting and getting the value of the original and the translation fields the following rules apply: